Sharly-Chess/sharly-chess.github.io/docs/plugins/chessevent.en.md

 - the _ChessEvent_ event ID (on the _ChessEvent_ platform);
 - the tournament ID (on the _ChessEvent_ platform).

+{: .note }
+> The _ChessEvent_ ID and password, as well as the event name on the _ChessEvent_ platform, can be defined in _Sharly Chess_ at event-level and used by default by all tournaments in the event.

 ## Exemple

 ![How to retrieve the necessary information on the _ChessEvent_ platform](/assets/images/chessevent/chessevent-example.jpg)